 PAST EVENTS, 2018

-The James Black Gallery Collective host and curate exhibitions of work in many mediums and forms.
+The James Black Gallery Collective hosts and curates exhibitions of work in many mediums and forms.
 The space has a combination of elements that allow artists to be playful with the design and usage of the space.
 See our Facebook events for workshops and venue rental events.
 The James Black Gallery events from 2018 documented below.
 Click through to read and look at photos from the event.

 MUIRIN OF THE SEA|| Muirin, meaning “of the sea” in Scottish Gaelic, is a collection of pieces related to selkie mythology, shapeshifting, gender and identity.
 Using materials including discarded navy ship rope and willow harvested from vancouver’s abandoned lots, Lupino-Smith is constructing an installation reflecting on the arbitrary nature of gendered objects and actions, and the relationship of their body to the sea.
 Estraven Lupino-Smith is January's guest resident.